hoydra/Reaction-Time/README.md

 # Reaction-Time
-Check your reaction time with this app I made using Tkinter c:
+Check your reaction time with this app I made using Tkinter

 Remember to use the .ico file to make it prettier.